-If we’re serious about supporting working families, here are three policies we need to enact now
+Here are three policies we need to enact now to help families

 As any parent can attest, the birth of a child unravels life into chaos.
 Babies – adorable little creatures – bring a whirlwind of nappies to be changed, bellies to be filled and often baffling demands to be met.
 In many households, mothers assume the bulk of this added labour, in part due to gender norms emphasising mother-as-best care.